kudobuilder/kudo/docs/cli.md

             * [Get the History to PlanExecutions](#get-the-history-to-planexecutions)

-## Kubectl KUDO Plugin
+## Setup the KUDO Kubectl Plugin

 ### Requirements

-- Kubectl version of `1.12.0` or later
+- `kubectl` version `1.12.0` or newer
-- GitHub set up
+- Configure GitHub authentication to be able to pull from [kudobuilder/frameworks](https://github.com/kudobuilder/frameworks).
+See instructions for [git-credential-store](https://git-scm.com/docs/git-credential-store) and [creating a personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
-  - GitHub OTP token in `$HOME/.git-credentials` OR
+  - GitHub personal access token in `$HOME/.git-credentials` or
   - GitHub Basic Auth via `GIT_USER` and `GIT_PASSWORD` environment variables exposed
-- KUDO CRDs installed to your cluster
+- KUDO CRDs installed to your cluster and KUDO controller is running.
+See the [getting started guide](/docs/getting-started/) for instructions
 - `kubectl kudo` is running outside your cluster
-- KUDO controller is running

 ### Install